sbxzy-engine/sbxzy-engine.github.io/README.md

 # sbxzy-engine.github.io
-A html page containing links to resources on the game content generating engine SBXZY.
+An html page containing links to resources on the game content generating engine SBXZY.